-Every new residential or commercial development places demands on the city’s resources and services such as the transport network, water supply, libraries and parks.
+New additional residential or commercial developments place demands on the city’s infrastructure such as the transport network, water supply, and parks.

 New residential and commercial developments make demands on the City's resources and services such as the transport network, water supply and parks.

 The amount you have to pay depends on the property's location, and how many household equivalent units (HUEs) of demand your development project may add.

 You can get an estimate of your development contributions from us or use our Development Contributions estimator.

 Process for the reconsideration of a development contribution assessment.